to helpful

 Needles are inserted into your fatty tissue under the skin.

-Needles are typically thinner than IV needles, and they come in different lengths because everyone’s subcutaneous layer is different.
+Needles are typically thinner than IV needles, and they come in

 How does HyQvia differ from IVIG and SCIG?